microsoft/pxt/common-docs/release-tests/editor.md

 * Test the various controls
     1. Play / Stop
     2. Restart
+    3. Debug mode
-    3. Snail (make sure you see the code being highlighted as it's running)
+        - Snail (make sure you see the code being highlighted as it's running)
-    4. Mute / Unmute
+    5. Mute / Unmute
-    5. Full screen
+    6. Full screen
 * Test the various sensor simulators
     1. Button A, B, A + B
     2. Gesture (shake)